waynesutton/todohosted/README.md

 ## Data Cleanup

-All data (chats, reminders, notes, and documents) is automatically cleared every 5 hours starting at 12:00 PM PT via Convex Cron Jobs.
+All data (chats, reminders, notes, and documents) is automatically cleared every hour via Convex Cron Jobs.
 After each cleanup, a system message is automatically posted to each chat to maintain context.
 This helps maintain a clean and fresh environment for all users.

 ## Getting Started